 Influenza is a common illness.
 Most college-age people who become ill with influenza recover uneventfully, but while they are ill they are often completely unable to attend classes, work, or study.
 If a student becomes ill at a critical time during the semester such as just before final exams, it can be very disruptive.
 Students with underlying problems such as asthma or heart disease are at greater risk of becoming seriously ill with influenza.
-Influenza vaccine is offered to students each year in the fall.
+Influenza vaccine (flu) is offered to students each year in the fall.

-Each year in the fall the health center makes flu vaccine available to students, through routine clinic visits as well as special scheduled clinics designed to make it as easy as possible for students to get the vaccine.
-The health center will send out email notification to students through the communications center when flu vaccine is available.
+Each year in the fall the Health Center makes flu vaccine available to students, through routine clinic visits as well as special scheduled clinics designed to make it as easy as possible for students to get the vaccine.
+The Health Center will send out email notification to students through the communications center when flu vaccine is available.

 Meningococcal meningitis is a rare but potentially dangerous illness which can be caused by either viruses or bacteria.
 It can lead to dangerous swelling of the fluid surrounding the brain and spinal cord.

 Viral meningitis is usually not as serious as the bacterial form, and viral meningitis is the more common of the two.
 Persons typically recover with minimal treatment.
 Bacterial meningitis can cause serious illness with possible long-lasting effects on the nervous system, or even death within 48 hours.
 If caught early, bacterial meningitis is often curable.

 Exposure occurs through droplet contamination from the nose or throat of a person with meningococcal disease.
 This is especially important information to students living in residence halls since exposure can occur more easily.
 Exposure can also occur through intimate contact such as kissing, sharing beverage containers, cigarettes or eating utensils.